-Settle into your room and then meet your fellow travellers over a welcome drink in the cosy bar before dinner.
+Settle into your room and then meet your fellow travellers over a welcome drink in the cosy bar before dinner is served in the restaurant.
 Meals included: D

-Our walk ends in the village of Grasmere, where you might choose to head to St Oswald's Church, where Wordsworth and many of his family members are buried.
-A trip to Sarah Nelson's Grasmere Gingerbread shop is also recommended!Meals included: B,L,D
+Our walk ends in the village of Grasmere, where you might choose to head to St Oswald's Church, one of the most visited literary shrines in the world.
+This is where Wordsworth and many of his family members are buried, as well as Hartley Coleridge, the eldest son of Samuel Taylor Coleridge.
+A trip to Sarah Nelson's Grasmere Gingerbread shop, within the churchyard, is also highly recommended!

 Our starting point is Walltown, a beauty spot featuring tall crags, woodland, meadows and lakes.
-We'll follow the wall eastwards walking past Cawfields, where we'll see one of the highest standing sections, with turrets along its length.
-We'll also take in one of the milecastles, or fortresses, built along the wall.
+We'll follow the wall eastwards walking past Cawfields, where we'll see one of the highest standing sections, which features turrets along its length.
+We'll also take in one of the impressive milecastles, or fortresses, built at mile-long intervals along the wall.

 Later, after we've stopped to eat our packed lunch, we'll pass the popular landmark known as the Sycamore Gap.

 We come to a stop today at Housesteads, the remains of a Roman fort.
 The views from here are also pretty spectacular.
 Meals included: B,L,D